ruthyk/HW-WEEK-2/README.md

 # HW-WEEK-2

-This is the website for my portfolio.
+This is the website for my portfolio, showing some of the projects done to date.

 This is the link to my website: https://ruthyk.github.io/HW-WEEK-2/